PLCHome/ioBroker.growatt/README.md

 #### No update

-The object remains, the values ​​from the inverter are discarded.
+The object remains, the values from the inverter are discarded.

 ### Manage Loggers